rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 `foldLeft`
 ----------

 A third operator from the previous workshop is [`foldLeft`].
-Given a collection of data, it calculated some form of accumulation of the data, such as the sum or product of numbers or the concattenation of `String`s.
+Given a collection of data, it calculated some form of accumulation of the data, such as the sum or product of numbers or the concatenation of `String`s.
 This is also the case for the `Observable`: all events get accumulated and after the stream is *completed*, the resulting accumulation is emitted downstream.

 [`foldLeft`]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@foldLeft[R](initialValue:R)(accumulator:(R,T)=>R):rx.lang.scala.Observable[R]